Loading…

 International collaboration on AI safety standards is also accelerating.
 India active participation in forums like the Global Partnership on AI and the G20 AI working groups ensures that Indian perspectives are represented in the development of international norms.

 The most important step for AI companies operating in India is to treat governance as a core product capability rather than a compliance checkbox.
-This means investing in explainability tooling, bias detection pipelines, comprehensive logging, and human oversight mechanisms.
+This means investing in explainability tooling, bias detection pipelines, full logging, and human oversight mechanisms.

 Companies should also engage proactively with sector specific regulators, participate in industry consortia developing best practices, and contribute to the public discourse around AI governance.
 At Aptibit Technologies, we are committed to leading by example, building AI products that are not only powerful but also transparent, fair, and accountable.
 The future of AI in India depends on the industry demonstrating that innovation and responsibility can go hand in hand.